-Mr. Prosalendis has been an officer or director of a number of publicly traded mining exploration and development companies.
-He was the Vice President Corporate Development of Western Silver Corporation and was involved in the successful sale of that company in 2006 to Glamis Gold Ltd. for $1.6 billion.
-He was also Vice President Corporate Development of Dia Met Minerals, a member of the team that developed the Ekati diamond mine and was involved in the sale of Dia Met to BHP Billiton for $687 million in 2001.
-He has worked with company executives to develop and implement strategic plans; identify opportunities for growth including property acquisitions, M&A activity, joint ventures and partnerships; facilitate corporate financings; and, build companies’ profiles in the investment community.
-Mr. Prosalendis is currently enrolled in a Master’s degree in environmental management at Royal Roads University, and has a Bachelor’s degree from the University of Cape Town.
+Gerald Prosalendis has been an officer or director of a number of publicly traded mining exploration and development companies.
+He is currently a director and President and COO of Quaterrra Resources Inc. He was the Vice President Corporate Development of Western Silver Corporation and was involved in the successful sale of that company in 2006 to Glamis Gold Ltd. He was also Vice President Corporate Development of Dia Met Minerals, a member of the team that developed the Ekati diamond mine and was involved in the sale of Dia Met to BHP Billiton in 2001.
+He has worked with companies to develop and implement strategic plans; identify opportunities for growth including property acquisitions, M&A activity, joint ventures and partnerships; negotiate agreements; facilitate corporate financings; and, build companies’ profiles in the investment community.

 CHIEF FINANCIAL OFFICER

 Ms. Wang, CPA, CGA, has worked in the mineral resource sector for more than 20 years, and has experience in financial reporting, regulatory compliance, internal control and corporate finance activities.
 She is currently CFO of Pacific Ridge Exploration Ltd., and interim CFO at GoviEx Uranium Inc. Prior to coming to Canada, Ms. Wang worked at Schlumberger in Aberdeen, Scotland, and Glencore International in Beijing, China.
 She was corporate controller at Quaterra from 2008 to 2014.
 Ms. Wang holds a Bachelor of Science in Engineering from Qingdao University, China.